-NHS guidance on supporting patients who do not speak English as their first language is to use a human translation service.
+NHS guidance recommends using human translation service when consulting patients who do not speak English fluently.
 They advise against using automated translation services such as Google Translate.
-However, we know that some GP practices and patients find it difficult to follow this guidance, for example when using online consultations.
-We also know from our own research that patients will often use free online translation services when using online consultations.
-We have therefore made PATCHS Translate available for GP practices that want to use it, to make the process of language translation more efficient, and to provide information security, privacy, and audit trails.
+However, we know that some GP practices find it difficult to follow this guidance, particularly in online consultations.
+We also know from our own research that patients will often use free online translation services anyway submitting requests online.
+We have therefore made PATCHS Translate available for GP practices that want to use it, to make language translation more efficient, and to provide information security, privacy, and audit trails.

 How to use PATCHS Translate